• Skip to primary navigation

 dough for cheese crackers wrapped in plastic wrap

-We had a small circle cookie cutter so we went with circles.
-Cut out crackers and place on a greased baking sheet.
-You can also place on a cookie sheet with parchment paper on it.
-Bake at 350 for 10-15 minutes.
-Mine took closer to 15 minutes, but ovens vary.
+Bake at 350 degrees for 10-15 minutes.
+Ours took closer to 15 minutes, but ovens vary.
 You will want the crackers to be slightly golden brown on the bottom.
+Remove from the pan and place on a wire rack to cool.

 make your own crackers

-These cheesy crackers are crispy, crunchy and flaky with a texture similar to your favorite crackers.
+These cheesy crackers are crispy, crunchy, and flaky, with a texture similar to your favorite crackers.
 This is a snack you can feel good giving the kiddos!
 Just think of all the preservatives you avoided.
-I have to warn you that these are addictive They go fast so I would recommend doubling this cheese cracker recipe so you have enough for your hungry bunch.

 Cheese Crackers on plate